NXModdingFS/FS25_NXFeedCalculator/README.md

 **Multiplayer Supported**

-• Safe for dedicated servers (Multyplayer compatible)
+• Safe for dedicated servers (Multiplayer compatible)

-• Recalculates asyncronously with changes in animal numbers and days per month changes
+• Recalculates asynchronously to take account of changes in animal numbers